Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 \subsection{Effect of truncation level $K$}

-We next investigate if the performance of the model with a predetermined graph convolutional encoder depends on the depth ($L$) of the encoder.
-Furthermore, we also evaluate the effect of the truncation level $K$ on our model's performance.
+We next investigate the influence of the depth ($L$) and the truncation level ($K$) on the performance of the fixed-structure GCN encoder model and our model, respectively.

-For this experiment, we train predetermined encoder with different depths $L$ over the range $L \in \{1, 5, 10, 15, 20\}$.
+The baselines we compare with are fixed-structure GCN encoders with different depths $L$ over the range $L \in \{1, 5, 10, 15, 20\}$.
 Similarly, we train our proposed framework with truncation level $K$ over the same range $K \in \{1, 5, 10, 15, 20\}$.
 For both methods, we set the maximum number of neurons $M$ in each hidden layer in the encoder to 64.
-When $L=M=1$, our method has an underfitting problem due to limited model capacity, although our method achieves better performance (Figure~\ref{depth_truncation}).
-When the truncation level $K$ becomes sufficiently large $(K\geq 5)$, the performance of our model does not depend on $K$.
-Our method essentially works as the Bayesian model selection over the encoder depth which is consistent with the Theorem in~\cite{kc2021joint}.
+Figure~\ref{depth_truncation} shows that although our method has an underfitting problem at $K=1$ due to limited model capacity, it achieves overall better performance.
+When the truncation level $K$ becomes sufficiently large $(K\geq 5)$, the performance becomes independent of $K$.
+The results are consistent with Bayesian model selection theorem in~\cite{kc2021joint}.

-In contrast, the performance of the GC encoder depends on the depth to a great extent.
-Figure~\ref{depth_truncation} shows that the GC encoder with predetermined depth suffers from an overfitting problem with the increase in the depth of the encoder.
-Shallow models with a single hidden layer perform better compared to deeper counterparts.
-The result in Figure~\ref{depth_truncation} suggests that our method is quite robust to overfitting by jointly inferring the encoder depth and their neuron activations.
-In addition, our method balances the encoder depth and their network activations to achieve better performances.
+Figure~\ref{depth_truncation} shows that the GC encoder with predetermined structures suffers from an overfitting problem with the increase in the depth of the encoder.
+Shallow models with a single hidden layer perform better compared to their deeper counterparts.
+The result suggests that our method is robust to overfitting by jointly inferring the encoder depth and their neuron activations.
+Essentially, our method balances the encoder depth and their network activations to achieve better performances.

-Furthermore, Figure~\ref{network_structure} shows the comparison of the percentage of activated neurons with respect to truncation $K$ or depth $L$.
-For GCN models with a predetermined encoder structure, all neurons are activated and thus face an overfitting problem.
-On the contrary, our proposed method regularizes neuron activations and only activates a relatively small number of neurons.
+Figure~\ref{network_structure} shows the percentage of activated neurons with respect to truncation $K$ and depth $L$, respectivly.
+For GCN models with fixed encoder structure, all neurons are activated and thus have an overfitting problem.
+On the contrary, our proposed method automatically regularizes the model complexity by activating a relatively small number of neurons.
 With the settings $K=20$, our model activates only 5\% neurons.